micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-13-rashi_en.md

 <b>And redeemed you from the house of bondage.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Even if He had done nothing for you but redeemed you, this is sufficient.

 ### passuk 7
-<b>If . . . should incite you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The word הֲסָתָה always denotes inciting, as it is said, “If Hachem has incited you against me.” <i>Ametra,</i> “seduce” in Old French.
+<b>If . . . should incite you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The word הֲסָתָה always denotes inciting, as it is said, “If Adonoy has incited you against me.” <i>Ametra,</i> “seduce” in Old French.
 He seduces him into performing the act.
 <b>Your brother.</b> Paternally, or —
 <b>Your mother’s son.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Maternally.
 <b>Your bosom.</b> Who reclines in your bosom, and is wrapped up with you. <i>Afichiede</i> in Old French.
 Similarly, “And from the area wrapped in the earth” — from the foundation embedded in the earth.